frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

-If all is correct, the final weight of the assembly should be 1.946 lb.
+If all is correct, the final mass of the assembly should be 1.946 lb.

 In this exercise, you were introduced to yet another highly useful Featurescript for creating gussets.
 Additionally, notice that we only model 1 of each type of gusset in the part studio.
 For the tubes, we choose to model all of the tubes even though the two vertical tubes are the same - this is to make assembly more parametric since the tube would otherwise be difficult to mate.